 “Most people die of a sort of creeping common sense, and discover when it is too late that the only things one never regrets are one’s mistakes.”

-In 2007, my husband and I sold our house near Minneapolis, Minnesota, purchased 11 acres of land right outside of River Falls, Wisconsin, and had a 27 foot Palomino Puma travel trailer dropped of into the woods we had decided to call home.
-We really had no idea what we were getting ourselves into, yet that had absolutely no baring on this decision.
-Those woods called to both of us and this move just had to be made.
+In 2007, my husband and I sold our house near Minneapolis, Minnesota, purchased 11 acres of land right outside of River Falls, Wisconsin, and had a 27 foot Palomino Puma travel trailer dropped into the woods that we decided to call home.

 After a couple of internet searches, we decided to purchase a black water tote, which quickly became known as the poopy tank (within the confines of our home).
 Here is a picture of what it looked like: